 I have signed up for countless survey sites over the last few years.
-Although they’re a great way to earn a bit of extra money, they can be a little tedious at times.
+And I’m still searching for the best way to make some extra in my free time.
+Although surveys great way to earn a bit of extra money, they can be a little tedious at times.

 IntelliZoom offers a slightly different way to make money without taking up too much of your time.
 The great thing is, you don’t need to be technically minded and you just have to follow simple instructions.